 The hosts have reached five of the 15 UEFA European Championship finals to date, with three home sides going on to capture the prize – Spain (1964), Italy (1968) and France (1984).
 More recently, Portugal (2004) and France (2016) finished as EURO runners-up on home soil.

-There are 12 UEFA EURO 2020 host cities in all, but only England have the chance to win the tournament on home turf, with the final being held at Wembley Stadium on 12 July.
+There are 12 UEFA EURO 2020 host cities in all, but only England have the chance to win the tournament on home turf, with the final being held at Wembley Stadium.
 Encouragingly for Gareth Southgate’s men, whenever a EURO has been staged in one country, the hosts have never failed to make the last four.
 However, in the tournaments that have been co-hosted (2000 in Belgium and the Netherlands, 2008 in Austria and Switzerland, 2012 in Poland and Ukraine), just one home team has gone past the group stage, the Netherlands getting to the UEFA EURO 2000 semi-finals.